A. Purpose

 Satisfactory

-If the Final Examination is satisfactory, the supervisory committee members who participate at the examination sign the Committee Signature Form and return it to the student’s graduate program by the last day of the quarter (last day of finals week).
-Any members of a supervisory committee who participate at an examination but do not agree with the majority opinion are encouraged to submit a minority report to the Dean of the Graduate School.
+If the Final Examination is satisfactory, the supervisory committee members who participate in the examination sign the Committee Signature Form and return it to the student’s graduate program by the last day of the quarter (last day of finals week).
+Committee members who participate in an examination but do not agree with the majority decision are encouraged to submit a minority report to the Dean of the Graduate School.

 Unsatisfactory